MetaCenterCloudPuppet/cesnet-site_hadoop/README.markdown

 Realms to add to *.k5login* files.
 Default: undef.

+####`version`

+Cloudera version to install.
+Default: '5'.

+Selects repository providing this version.
+The default is "5" - the latest version from CDH 5.

 ####`accounting_enable`

 Installs MySQL/MariaDB on the primary master node and enables accouting and bookkeeping.
 Default: true.